OpenBfS/UncertRadio/paper/paper.md

 # Availability and documentation
 `UncertRadio` is available free for download as compiled Windows binaries since 2014.

-Recently, it was decided to make the source code available as open source software under the GNU General Public License 3.
+Recently, it was decided to publish the source code as open source software under the GNU General Public License 3.
 The `UncertRadio` source code is available on [GitHub](https://github.com/OpenBfS/UncertRadio).
 Detailed building instructions are provided within the README file.
 `UncertRadio` works both on Linux and Windows and comes with language packages